The first vines were planted in 1996 as a trial plot with further planting in 1999, 2004 and 2005. We now have 3000 vines of modern grape varieties.

-The vineyard is planted on a gentle south-facing slope in a shallow wooded valley of oak, willow, hazel and hawthorn and the soil is deep fertile loam.
-This can present us with problems in controlling the natural vigour of the vine in such a good soil and we carefully prune each year.
+The vineyard is planted in a deep fertile loam, on a gentle south-facing slope in a shallow wooded valley of oak, willow, hazel and hawthorn.
+The quality of the soil presents us with problems in controlling the natural vigour of the vine and we carefully prune each year and remove excess leaf growth in the fruiting season to allow the grapes to ripen.

-At this time of year, shoot growth is rapid and to prevent damage to the shoots and potential grape clusters, these shoots have to be carefully tucked into the parallel trellis wires.
+At this time of year shoot growth is rapid.
+These shoots have to be carefully tucked into the parallel trellis wires and unwanted water shoots are removed.

 November and December